micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 ```

 ### NuttX side
-First, we need the ip of the board, so type ``ifconfig`` in the main menu.
-This should return somenthing like this:
+First, we need the IP of the board, so type ``ifconfig`` in the main menu.
+This should return something like this:
 ```bash
 wpan0   Link encap:6LoWPAN HWaddr 00:be:ad:de:00:de:fa:00 at UP
         inet6 addr: fe80::2be:adde:de:fa00/64